spyrostheodoridis/strabo/README.md

 ```

 ## Examples
-### Plot georeferenced image
+### Plot georeferenced images
 We will first look at how the user can plot a georeferenced image on a map.
-We first need to prepare the vector file that contains the world.
+We first need to prepare the vector file that contains the world features.
 This file
 is used by the plotBase module to plot country boundaries, coastlines and land.
 This file can be obtained as a shp file from http://www.naturalearthdata.com/downloads/10m-cultural-vectors.
 Download the Admin 0 – Countries file and run the following commands to convert it first to geojson and then to topojson format (https://github.com/topojson/topojson).